 Students may be given permission by the Director of Residential Life or the Dean of Studies to remain on campus for a few days after the withdrawal or leave date.
 While the room and board refund will be based on the withdrawal date, “per day” charges for room and board may be assessed for days in residence after the withdrawal or leave date.

-Title IV Financial Aid Refund
+Title IV Financial Aid (Federal Funds)

-Per federal regulation, when a recipient of Title IV (federal) grant or loan assistance withdraws or takes a leave of absence from the College during the semester, the College must determine per a federal formula, the amount of federal aid that the student may retain as of the withdrawal date.
+Per federal regulation, when a recipient of Title IV (federal) grant or loan assistance withdraws or takes a leave of absence from the College during a semester, the College must determine, per a federal formula, the amount of federal aid that the student may retain as of the withdrawal date.
 Any federal aid the student may not retain according to the federal refund policy must be returned to the federal government.

-Up through the first 60% of the semester the amount of federal funds a student may retain is based on the number of days she was enrolled in the semester.
+Up through the first 60% of the semester the amount of federal funds a student may retain is based on the number of days the student was enrolled in the semester.
 After the 60% point in time of the semester a student is eligible to retain all of her federal aid for that semester.